Halloween in Williamsburg Virginia 2022

-Summer in Williamsburg offers fun in the sun, but it’s not the only season worthy of a visit.
-From haunted ghost tours, to family events, to food and musical festivals and more – Fall in Williamsburg has plenty to offer.
+Summer in Williamsburg Virginia offers fun in the sun, but it’s not the only season worthy of a visit.
+From haunted ghost tours, to family events, to food and musical festivals and more – Fall in Williamsburg has plenty to offer because thrills (and chills!) are can be found in October for kids, adults, and families.

 Hailed as “Virginia’s Scariest Halloween Event”, Howl-O-Scream transforms Busch Gardens into a scene straight from a horror movie.
 From Escape Rooms, Live Shows, and ‘Terror-tories’ / Scare Zones – completely redesigned parts of the park meant to spook even the biggest of horror veterans – there won’t be any time for boredom.
-Howl-O-Scream is only available on select nights from September 15th to November 3rd, so be sure to check the schedule on their website.
+Howl-O-Scream is only available on select nights from September 9 to October 31, so be sure to check the schedule on their website.
 Howl-O-Scream is automatically included with regular admission, so be sure to enjoy both sides the park has to offer!
-For the complete experience, join a 7-hours guided group tour that includes priority access to every haunted house, every live show, and much more!

 See the Fall Colors